isomerpages/moe-peircesec/_students/Acceptable Use Policy (AUP).md

 <h4><strong>Peirce Secondary School<br><br><u>Acceptable Use Policy (AUP) for use of EdTech Resources</u></strong></h4>
 <p></p>
 <h4><strong>Purpose of the Acceptable Use Policy (AUP)</strong></h4>
-<h4>Technology is an essential part of learning in today’s world.</h4>
+<p>Technology is an essential part of learning in today’s world.</p>
 <p>This Acceptable Use Policy (AUP) establishes guidelines on the appropriate
 use of EdTech resources to help you understand how to use these resources safely and responsibly, in line with efforts to develop your digital literacies